GoogleCloudPlatform/nodejs-docker/README.md

 ### Package Manager

 If your application's root directory contains a `yarn.lock` file, and `yarn.lock` is not specified in the `skip_files` section of your application's `app.yaml` file, then `yarn` will be used to install your application's dependencies and start the application.

-Otherwise, if a `yarn.lock` file does not exist in your application's root directory, or if `yarn.lock` is specified in the `skip_files` section of your application's `app.yaml` file, `npm` will be used to install dependencies and start your application.
+Otherwise `npm` will be used to install dependencies and start your application.

 The following is an example of an `app.yaml` file that will force the use of `npm` to install dependencies and start your deployed application even if a `yarn.lock` file exists in your application's root directory.